kristianmandrup/schema-to-yup/Readme.md

 ## Schemas

+- JSON
+- GraphQL
+- Avro
+- Custom

+### JSON schema

 - [AJV: JSON Schema keywords](https://ajv.js.org/keywords.html)
 - [Learn JsonSchema](https://cswr.github.io/JsonSchema/)

-The builder currently supports the most commonly used [JSON Schema layout](https://json-schema.org/) and GraphQL type definition exports using [graphSchemaToJson](https://github.com/kristianmandrup/graphSchemaToJson) (see [GraphQL schema](#graphql-schema)).
+The builder currently supports the most commonly used [JSON Schema layout](https://json-schema.org/)

+### GraphQL schema

+GraphQL type definition exports using [graphSchemaToJson](https://github.com/kristianmandrup/graphSchemaToJson) (see [GraphQL schema](#graphql-schema)).

+### Avro schema

 Recently basic [Avro](https://avro.apache.org/docs/current/spec.html) schema support has been added as well.

+### Custom/Alternative schemas

 You can easily add support for your own custom schema formats.

 We also supports some extra convenience schema properties that make it more "smooth" to define validation requirements declaratively (see below).

 According to the JSON schema specs, you are free to add extra metadata to the field schema definitions beyond those supported "natively".

+## Custom/Alternative validators

 You can use the building blocks of this library to support alternative validators other than Yup.
 See [Supporting alternative validators](#supporting-alternative-validators)